Licensing of Health Insurers

 All health insurers (which includes health insurance companies, approved employer-financed health schemes, and the Health Insurance Department of the Bermuda Government) wishing to undertake health insurance business in Bermuda must apply to the Bermuda Health Council for a license which will be valid from the approval date until December 31st of the same year.
 License renewals take place on an annual basis from January 1st of each year.

-Licensing of Health Professionals
+Registration of Health Professionals

 Bermuda boasts approximately 2,500 registered health professionals from 25 different health professions.
 Each professional must demonstrate that they are competent to practice in order to be registered to deliver healthcare.
 Professionals must also re-register and meet continuing education requirements.
 Registration protects the public and influences the nature and quality of health services provided.
 Registration involves three distinct processes: